 As an athlete getting better, faster, and stronger is understandably your top priority.
-However, your dedication to your workout and your commitment to proper recovery are equally important.
+However, your dedication to your workout and your commitment to proper recoveries are equally important.
 For starters, neglecting essential recovery time could lead to joint and muscle pain and exhaustion.
 You could also find yourself suffering major sports injuries that take longer to recover from or could even put you out of the game for good.

 Here are a few of the best muscle recovery tips for athletes:

 If fitness or sports are your passion, it can be difficult to step away, even just for a day.
 However, rest days are important, especially for those who have demanding workout regimens.

 Instead of viewing your rest days as wasted time or detracting from your workout routine, think of them as a factor that helps you maintain balance.
 On your rest days, you don’t have to sit around on the couch all day.
 The point is to allow your muscles to recover, but you should still stretch and maybe even do some light exercise such as yoga or walking.

 Scheduling your rest days is up to you, but if you’re in a phase where you’re working out harder than usual, say preparing for a competition, you may need up to 48 hours between workouts.

 Proper hydration is essential for any serious athlete.
 Drinking enough water and fluids before, during, and after your workout carries oxygen to the cells in your muscles, allowing them to push through your workout and recover after.
 While plain water is the most obvious solution and should be your go-to, you can also try other fluids that are rich with hydrating and cellular nutrients like CBD water.

 Not sure how you feel about CBD?
 Learn more about how CBD affects athletic performance and make that call for yourself.
 We will say, however, that it can help with a lot of factors that contribute to better performance like aiding sleep and recovery, and acts as an anti-inflammatory.